Sunday, September 28, 2014

 Christopher Greaves Paris_HPIM8918.JPG

-A look back from the church steps to the railway station.
+A look back from the cathedral steps to the railway station.

 Christopher Greaves Paris_HPIM8919.JPG